 West

 Mid- New South South

 Midwest Atlantic Mountain England Pacific Atlantic Central

-2023.03 2.00 1.58 2.16 0.64 0.91 0.82 1.60

 2023.04 1.56 1.06 1.43 0.58 0.96 0.60 1.13

+2024.01 1.82 0.72 0.88 0.15 0.22 0.75 1.13

-In terms of standardized unexpected prices (Z-Scores), which are useful in detecting turning points (peaks and troughs), hotel prices trended downwards in all regions, moving toward their historical averages.
+In terms of standardized unexpected prices (Z-Scores), which are useful in detecting turning points (peaks and troughs),1 hotel prices trended downwards in all regions, moving towards their historical averages.
+The one exception is the Midwest region, which reached a new statistical high this quarter.

-Hotels in non-gateway cities continued to outperform gateway cities.
-Continuing the trend in the prior five periods, hotels in non-gateway cities fared better compared to hotels in gateway cities.
-Year over year, hotel prices in non-gateway cities remained relatively flat, at .2 percent, compared to a 9-percent price decline
+Hotels in gateway cities outperformed non-gateway cities, reversing a prior trend.
+Reversing the trend in the prior five periods, hotels in gateway cities finally exceeded hotels in non-gateway cities, increasing 5.4 percent compared to a decline of 1 percent